hany606/hany606.github.io/index.md

 I am curious to find out how far these kind of systems will learn the behavior like humans and creating different stratigies and behaviors.

-My current research work is about creating a system of multiple drones that able to learn to chase each other as in [Pursuit and Evasion Games](https://www.wikiwand.com/en/Pursuit-evasion).
+My current research work is about creating a system of multiple drones that able to learn to chase each other as in [Pursuit and Evasion Games](https://www.wikiwand.com/en/Pursuit-evasion) using Reinforcement Learning.

 ## Publications

+1. **Optimization-based Trajectory Tracking Approach for Multi-rotor Ariel Vehicles  in  Unknown  Environments**

+    G. Kulathunga, **H. Hamed**, D. Devitt and A. Klimchik

+    [Manuscript submitted for publication]

-1. **Learning stabilizing control policies for a tensegrity hopper with augmented random search**
+2. **Learning stabilizing control policies for a tensegrity hopper with augmented random search**

     V. Kurenkov, **H. Hamed**, and S. Savin